The world is bypassing an outlandish phase.

 Transportation: We resented to the public bus.

-And finally, at 4 PM, 5 of us, arrived at the sacred venue that would screen one of the greatest movies of all time, AGS cinemas (Navalur), the closest cinema to college.
+Finally, at 4 PM, 5 of us, arrived at the sacred venue that would screen one of the greatest movies of all time, AGS cinemas (Navalur), the closest cinema to college.
 The screening would start at 4:30 PM.

 As we all waited with bated breath, the door to the auditorium opened, followed by loud cheers from fellow fans!
 Entering an auditorium has never been more mesmerizing.
 The sense of excitement and joy I felt is still unequaled.
 I had started a new phase of my life, and this little film would mark the milestone.
 Our seats were in the frontmost row, those were the only we could get.
 There was energy wafting through the atmosphere.

 I’m unsure if a 25-year old me would react similarly to the experience the 21-year old me did.
-Living at the center, it’s the job of the 23-year old ‘present’-me to answer.
+Living at the center, it’s the job of the 23-year old present-me to answer.
 I’d go with a No.

 The National anthem was followed by unremarkable, unnecessary commercials.
-For the matter of fact, taking the enthusiasm associated with IW into consideration, I would have termed The Godfather unremarkable.
+For the matter of fact, taking the enthusiasm around IW into consideration, I would have termed The Godfather unremarkable.
 Everything was elevated, my life was gonna take the quantum-jump, I would start working in a couple of days, I would start earning money, I would be an independent individual, and Avengers: Infinity War would mark the beginning of this phase.

 I still remeber the frenzy with the Marvel logo.
-The thunderous response from viewers to God of thunder piercing storm-breaker through Thanos is still resonating in my years.
+The thunderous response from viewers to God of Thunder piercing storm-breaker through Thanos is still resonating in my years.